gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-07-30-taking-command-of-the-context-menu-in-macos.md

 Setup in Automator is simple:

-1. Create a new Quick Action workflow
+1. Create a new *Quick Action* workflow
-1. Workflow receives current: movie files
+1. Workflow receives current: *movie files*
-1. in: Finder
+1. in: *Finder*
-1. Add a new action of type action Run Shell Script (search for it)
+1. Add a new action of type action *Run Shell Script* (search for it in the sidebar)
-1. Pass input: as arguments
-1. This will give us a template
+1. Pass input: *as arguments* (this will give us a template command)
-1. Replace the echo line with your command
+1. *Replace the echo line with your command*
-1. Save, name it "Duplicate as MP4"
+1. *Save*, name it "Duplicate as MP4"

 ![PNG](https://cdn.gingerbeardman.com/images/posts/take-command-automator-setup.png)

-The menu item is now available on the right click menu, inside the Quick Actions submenu.
+The menu item is now available on the right click menu, inside the *Quick Actions* submenu.
 After repeated use I find this submenu too annoying, but you may fare better.

 ![PNG](https://cdn.gingerbeardman.com/images/posts/take-command-automator-finder.png#half "Automator Quick Action in Finder Context Menu")
 {:.tofigure}